lilwon/lilwon.github.io/_posts/2024-05-05-First-Mech-Keyboard-Build.md

 I checked the stems and I did not see any signs of any wear.
 I reached out to KBDFans' (where I purchased the set) chat and they handled it very well!
 They asked for photos of the cracks and are working on sending me replacement keys.

+## Another June 2024 Update
+2024-06-24

+After reaching out to KBDFans about the issue, they were able to replace a lot of the keycaps with very visible cracks on them.
+I received the new keycaps on either on June 17 at the end of day.
+June 18, I replaced the keycaps and it looked good as new!

+It's now June 24 and I started noticing cracks on top of some keys that I already replaced.
+Definitely going to reach out to KBDFans for additional replacement keys and retire this keycap set...

 -LW